mckopreski/mckopreski.github.io/index.md

+---
+layout: default
+---

-I am a fifth year mathematics Ph.D. student at the University of Utah, studying geometric and low dimensional topology.
+I am a fifth year mathematics Ph.D. student at the University of Utah studying geometric and low dimensional topology.
 My advisor is Mladen Bestvina.